andrasna/carosans/README.md

 The `Carousel` function accepts an `options object`.

-An example using all the available options:
+Here is an example whith all the available options:

 ```javascript
 Carousel({